 6. Mail in your payment with check, money order, cashier's check, or the above mentioned methods to PO BOX 77, Evansville, IN 47701-0077.

 7. Drop off your payment in our drop box in front of the Civic Center.
 You won't have to find a parking spot, stand in a line, or risk getting a parking ticket!
 The drop box is available to the public 24 hours a day, 7 days a week, 365 days a year.
-You may drop your spring property tax installment in the box on May 10, 2016, until 11:59 pm without having a penalty imposed.
-The drop box will also remain open until 11:59 pm during the fall installment deadline on Nov.
-10, 2016.
+You may drop your Spring property tax installment in the box on May 10, 2017, until 11:59 pm without having a penalty imposed.
+The drop box will also remain open until 11:59 pm during the Fall installment deadline on Nov.
+13, 2017.

 9. Visit the Vanderburgh County Treasurer’s Office at The Civic Center, 1 NW MLK Jr. Blvd., Room 210.
 To avoid long line, enhanced Civic Center security, and parking issues, we recommend any of the previous payment opportunities.

 Who should I contact to redeem a property sold on tax sale?
 Please call BJ in the Auditor’s Office at 812-435-5389.